-Rafael López is an associate managing director and regional leader in the Security Risk Management practice of Kroll, a division of Duff & Phelps, based in the Mexico office.
+Rafael López is an associate managing director and regional leader in the Security Risk Management practice based in the Mexico City office.
 Rafael is a security expert with more than 15 years of international experience in project management, physical security, security design, risk assessment and management, travel security protocols and crisis response procedures as well as security awareness training.
 He has assisted organizations in diverse industry sectors, including oil and gas, chemical, mining, data management, and residential and commercial real estate.
 At Kroll, he focuses on assessing and analyzing various aspects of local, national and international real estate from a security perspective.
-Rafael was a Director with Kroll from 2013-2015, based in Mexico.
-During this time, he focused on tailoring journey management and security programs for expatriates, and led executive protection teams in Mexico, Chile and Venezuela.
-Additionally, he worked within multidisciplinary teams to deliver a variety of risk management services, to include security consulting and services, specialized trainings, corporate investigations, dispute advisory and compliance services.

-Prior to returning to Kroll, Rafael was Security Manager, North LATAM (Mexico, Colombia, Peru) for WeWork Mexico.
+Prior to his current position at Kroll, a division of Duff & Phelps, Rafael was Security Manager, North LATAM (Mexico, Colombia, Peru) for WeWork Mexico.
 In this role, he was responsible for physical security design, implementation and management at all WeWork facilities throughout Northern Latin America.
 He also led implementation of and training related to crisis management and incident response plans and procedures, including emergency action plans and armed intruder program.

-From 2013-2015, Rafael was with the Crisis and Security Consulting team of Control Risks Mexico, where he supported all aspects of client-facing security consulting in Mexico, Central America and the Caribbean.
+Before WeWork, Rafael was a director with Kroll.
+During this time, he focused on tailoring journey management and security programs for expatriates, and led executive protection teams in Mexico, Chile and Venezuela.
+Additionally, he worked within multidisciplinary teams to deliver a variety of risk management services, including security consulting, specialized trainings, corporate investigations, dispute advisory and compliance services.
+Prior to his first career with Kroll, Rafael was with the Crisis and Security Consulting team of Control Risks Mexico, where he supported all aspects of client-facing security consulting in Mexico, Central America and the Caribbean.
 During this time, he conducted site security reviews throughout México, Panamá, Guatemala, Colombia, Ecuador and Venezuela, which included oil and gas plants, automotive factories, personal residences and office spaces.